 More than 12 million people in Madagascar lack access to clean drinking water (WASHwatch.org, 2015).
 In most cases, the resulting waterborne diseases affect children, putting their health and schooling at risk.

-Since 2016, when Antenna introduced the pilot phase of the Rano Madio project, 8 schools – about 2,500 students – have gained access to drinking water through the implementation of a rainwater recovery and chlorination system using locally produced chlorine to disinfect school latrines and purify water.
+Since the introduction of the pilot phase of the Rano Madio (meaning clean water in Malagasy) project in 2016 , eight schools and approximately2,500 students have gained access to drinking water.
+This has been achieved through the implementation of a rainwater recovery and chlorination system using locally produced chlorine to disinfect school latrines and purify water.
 In addition, Antenna has promoted the importance of hygiene to prevent water-related diseases.
-In the medium term, the programme will benefit 9 additional schools, or about 2,000 students.
+In the medium term, the programme will benefit nine additional schools, or about 2,000 students.

 Healthy schools project in the Democratic Republic of the Congo

-The Congolese government and UNICEF are co-managing the School Sanitation Programme, which aims to facilitate access to drinking water and raise awareness of water hygiene issues among children.
-Following the success of the Clean Water at School project in Burkina Faso, our partner in the Democratic Republic of the Congo, MajiMaisha-Antenna, initiated a test phase for the introduction of WATA technologies into the project.
+The Congolese government and UNICEF are co-managing the School Sanitation project, which aims to facilitate access to drinking water and raise awareness of water hygiene issues among children.
+Following the success of the Clean Water at School project in Burkina Faso, our partner in the Democratic Republic of the Congo, MajiMaisha-Antenna, initiated a test phase for the introduction of WATA technologies.

-Since 2016, the programme has offered training on the use of WATA technologies to teachers so that they can produce chlorine locally in schools.
-The programme has trained more than 2,500 students in 5 schools on the importance of respecting hygiene measures and has provided them with access to drinking water.
+Since 2016, the project has offered training on the use of WATA technologies to teachers so that they can produce chlorine locally in schools.
+The programme has trained more than 2,500 students in five schools on the importance of following hygiene measures and has provided them with access to drinking water.